Tya Language Specification

 - slice syntax such as

-items[1:3],items[:3],items[1:], and stepped slices; use explicit.slice(...)methods; - named or keyword arguments such as
+items[1:3],items[:3],items[1:], and stepped slices; use explicit.slice(...)methods; - variadic parameter syntax and splat calls such as

 fn = *args -> argsandfn(*items); pass arrays explicitly; - destructuring assignment with array or dictionary patterns such as